AndrewYW/automateboringstuff/README.md

 Following through the course work to apply what little Python I know :')

-Coursework is found here: https://automatetheboringstuff.com/
+All stuff is found here: https://automatetheboringstuff.com/